hamzahik/wakanda-paas-doc/docs/application_dashboard.rst

 General view
 ************

-The general view gives you a summary of the application’s details.
-It contains information about real-time usage statistics of memory and disk, as well as a control panel and the application’s history.
+The general view gives you real-time usage statistics of memory and disk, as well as a control panel and the application’s history.

 Stop/Start/Reload your application